Ivy Casino Sister Sites 2026

 - The Wager-Free Reality: Sometimes they run wager-free spin promotions.
 When they do, it’s brilliant.
 They pay the free spin profits directly into your cash balance.
 You just have to make sure you claim them from the “My Account” section before they expire in 7 days.

-- The UKGC Wagering Limits: When they run matched deposit bonuses, you aren’t getting scammed.
+- The UKGC Wagering Limits: When they run matched deposit bonuses, you are not being trapped behind a high-wagering offer.
 In January 2026, the UK Gambling Commission updated its rules.
 They made x10 the absolute maximum wagering limit allowed at any regulated UK casino.
 Betable complies completely with this requirement.
 Your bonus funds won’t be trapped behind a ridiculous 40x grind here.

 - Ongoing Loyalty: We didn’t find a sprawling VIP scheme.
 Instead, they run Cash Prize Draws and plug into Pragmatic Play’s Drops and Wins network.
 It’s basic, but it rewards your regular weekend play without requiring you to decipher a complicated points system.